What Is Investment

 • A well-diversified portfolio should include a mix of low, medium, and high-risk investments to manage risks while optimising returns.

-Objectives of Investment
+What are the Objectives of Investment

-• Save Tax: Investment in tax-saving instruments like life insurance plans, ULIPs, PPF, NPS, etc allows you to claim deductions on your taxable income.
+• Save Tax: Investment in tax-saving instruments like life insurance plans, ULIPs, PPF, NPS, etc, allows you to claim deductions on your taxable income.
 Thus, investing in specific assets can help you reduce your tax liability.
 Many of these investments also help you reduce your future tax with tax-free maturity values.

 Different Categories of Investments